peteroupc/html3dutil/doc/H3DU.SurfaceOfRevolution.md

 #### Return Value

 An array containing the coordinates of the position at the given point.
 It will have as many elements as a control point, as specified in the constructor.
-(Type: Array.&lt;Number>)
+(Type: Array.&lt;number>)

  <a name='H3DU.SurfaceOfRevolution.fromFunction'></a>
 ### (static) H3DU.SurfaceOfRevolution.fromFunction(func, minval, maxval, [axis])